 - The Demoman of Team Fortress 2, Tavish DeGroot, is a Scotsman in every regard.
 On top of that, he's also black and wears an eyepatch.

 - Sultry succubus Morrigan Aensland, of Darkstalkers fame is Scottish, and is named after a Celtic war goddess.
 She even has an approximate Scots accent in Marvel Vs Capcom 3.

 - Danger Mouse had an episode set in Scotland that condensed the cows-and-bagpipes stereotype into a vista of rolling green hills with bagpipes peacefully grazing...

 - Much of the mythology in Gargoyles has Scottish roots and the accents are played with.
 Though, if Gargoyles was your only foray into Scotland, you might think that there was no such thing as grass in the region.
-Word Of God states that two of the surviving clans are of Scottish decent, the first being the shows main cast and the second being the Loch Ness clan, which wasn't featured at all in the Loch Ness episode.
+Word of God states that two of the surviving clans are of Scottish descent, the first being the shows main cast and the second being the Loch Ness clan, which wasn't featured at all in the Loch Ness episode.

 - The Kim Possible villain Duff Killigan wears a kilt and tam'o'shanter, lives in a castle, is obsessed with golf, loves haggis and has a soundtrack of bagpipes playing whenever he appears onscreen.
 (So he's American, is he?)